 1. Introduction

 This policy sets out the minimum standards and requirements for applications to establish plantations under the Shire of Bridgetown-Greenbushes Town Planning Schemes.
 Also set out are the standard conditions that will be considered by Council in their assessment of plantation applications.

+2. What is a Plantation?

+Town Planning Scheme No. 4 uses the land use term of ‘afforestation’ to classify plantations with the definition used being:

+means the planting and husbanding of commercial value trees - other than fruit and nut trees, vines and nursery trees up to two years old - and occupying an area greater than 400 square metres on any one lot.

+The above definition covers the establishment of shelter belts and woodlots meaning applications for those forms of afforestation are to be assessed under the same policy as larger plantations.

-2. Code of Practice for Timber Plantations in WA
+3. Code of Practice for Timber Plantations in WA